 What is giving attention in a relationship?
 To nurture a partner’s best self while still maintaining the parts of you that are nourished by friends and family and everything outside of your relationship.
 Without a strong support system, you end up begging for attention in a relationship because, well, what else do you have?

-Don’t fall into that trap – have friends, make time for them, ensure you have people to show up for you when your partner can’t.
-Because they are human, and there will be times when they will not be emotionally and/or physically available to you.
+Don’t fall into that trap – have friends, make time for them, and ensure you have people to show up for you when your partner can’t.
+Because they are human, and there will be times when they will not be emotionally available or be there for you physically.
+You have to stop begging for someone’s attention because you cannot make this one person your only source of emotional and intellectual sustenance.

-Begging for attention, expecting a partner to be there at all times will eventually foster resentment because you’ve set your relationship to be your entire support system – something no one bond can do.
+If your social calendar sort of lives and dies with your partner, it can be a problem.
+Expecting them to be there at all times will eventually foster resentment because you’ve set your relationship to be your entire support system – something no one bond can do.
 Form other relationships, build a community – both you and your relationship will be all the healthier for it.
-Tired of begging for attention from your husband?
-Quit making him the center of your existence all the time.
+Tired of begging for attention from your husband/wife?
+Quit making them the center of your existence all the time.

 3. Respect your partner’s space